Recreation Community Center Development

 Phase 3– Would be the addition of an amenity in high demand determined by the feasibility study and this survey.
 Based on current research it could cost approximately $2,500,000.00.
 Estimated annual operating expenses would increase in proportion with the amenity added.

-See more images from Howard Kulp Architects, pc below
+See more floor plans and images from Howard Kulp Architects, pc below

 Fiscal responsibility is a high priority for your Township Officials and staff demonstrated by repeatedly balancing the budget and not increasing resident taxes while acquiring park lands and protecting open spaces.
 To fund the phased construction of this building with the lowest financial impact to residents the Township would consider the following primary funding strategies: